bingli8899/BEM780_NGS_tutorials/README.md

 # BEM 780 Class Project: Basic pipelines for variant calling

 # Introduction:
 Next-generation sequencing (NGS) is a high-throughput technology that allows for the parallel sequencing of millions of DNA or RNA fragments, providing comprehensive insights into genetic material.
-Data generated from NGS can go through many different pipeline to extract useful information.
+Data generated from NGS can go through many different pipelines to extract useful information.
 Among all potential pipelines, variant calling is a key bioinformatics process that identifies genetic variations, such as single nucleotide polymorphisms (SNPs), insertions, and deletions, by comparing DNA sequencing data to a reference genome.
 These genetic variations are fundamental to understanding how genomes differ within and between populations, influencing traits, diseases, and evolutionary processes.
 By pinpointing these variations, researchers can explore genetic diversity, uncover disease mechanisms, and guide advancements in precision medicine, agriculture, and conservation.

 This technique is widely used in fields like human genomics, cancer research, and evolutionary biology.
 For instance, it aids in linking genetic variants to traits in genome-wide association studies (GWAS), identifying mutations in cancer for targeted treatments, and tracking genetic changes in pathogens.
 Despite its importance, variant calling can be challenging due to factors like sequencing quality and computational complexity, making it essential to apply rigorous quality control and validation.
 Ultimately, variant calling serves as a cornerstone for genomic research, unlocking insights into the genetic basis of biological diversity and disease.

-This tutorial provides a basically pipeline to analyze NGS data from raw sequencing reads to visualization of variant calling, be integrating a reference genome.
-The scripts developed for this tutorial could be applied to other dataset besides the example data.
-A basic variant calling which contains the following steps: 1.
+This tutorial provides a basic pipeline to analyze NGS data from raw sequencing reads to visualizing variant calling by integrating a reference genome.
+The scripts developed for this tutorial could be applied to other datasets besides the example data.
+A basic variant calling pipeline contains the following steps: 1.
 Quality Control; 2.
 Assembly and Alignment; 3. variant calling.
 4. Downstream analysis, which is shown in the figure below:

 ![Alt text](./figures/p1.png "Workflow for Variant Calling")